Sec. 5(1)-(7)

 Plain Language

-Deployers must complete an impact assessment for each high-risk AI system deployed on or after July 1, 2027, and again within 90 days of any intentional and substantial modification.
-The assessment must cover: system purpose and intended uses, algorithmic discrimination risk analysis and mitigation steps, data inputs, outputs, performance metrics and limitations, transparency measures, and post-deployment monitoring safeguards.
-Post-modification assessments must additionally disclose whether the system was used consistently with the developer's intended uses.
-A single assessment may cover comparable systems.
-An impact assessment completed under another law satisfies this requirement if reasonably similar in scope.
-All impact assessments and supporting records must be retained for at least three years after final deployment.
-Small deployers (fewer than 50 FTEs, not using own training data) may be exempt under Section 6 conditions.
+Deployers must complete an impact assessment for each high-risk AI system before or at deployment, and again within 90 days after any intentional and substantial modification.
+The assessment must cover the system's purpose and use cases, algorithmic discrimination risk analysis and mitigation steps, data inputs and outputs, performance metrics and limitations, transparency measures, and post-deployment monitoring safeguards.
+After a substantial modification, the assessment must also disclose whether the system was used consistently with the developer's intended uses.
+A single assessment may cover comparable systems, and an assessment completed for another law satisfies this requirement if reasonably similar in scope.
+Deployers must retain the most recent impact assessment, supporting records, and all prior assessments for at least three years after final deployment.
+The small-deployer exemption in Sec.
+6 exempts deployers with fewer than 50 FTEs that do not use their own data to train the system, provided they make the developer's impact assessment available to consumers.
+Trade secrets and confidential information need not be disclosed.

 Statutory Text